What to visit in Cosenza and in Calabria (Italy)

 Pollino National Park is the largest natural park in Italy.
 It stretches between the provinces of Potenza, Matera, and Cosenza, between Basilicata and Calabria, and consists of the massifs of Pollino and Orsomarso.
 The park boasts some of the highest peaks of southern Italy, over two thousand meters high.
 Its interior offers natural attractions, hiking trails, and more, as well as sites of historic, artistic, and archaeological interest.
 A vacation in Pollino National Park has plenty to offer to hikers, horseback riders, and mountain bikers, with dedicated trails and paths.
 Rocks, streams, and mountains allow those who practice mountain climbing, rafting and canyoning to find great locations.

-The Bronzes of Riace (Figure 20) were discovered by Stefano Mariottini, an amateur scuba diver from Rome.
+The Bronzes of Riace were discovered by Stefano Mariottini, an amateur scuba diver from Rome.
 They turned out to be one of Italy’s most important archeological finds of the last 100 years.
 The two sculptures look human and divine at the same time, between reality and myth.
 These renowned personages are wrapped in mystery, we don’t know anything about their identity, paternity and origins.
 These works are beautifully made and succeed in awakening deep feelings among bystanders.
 Some speak of “magnetic force”, “eroticism”, “halo of fear”.
 They have been exhibited in Florence, then in Rome.
 Although the statues are cast in bronze, they feature silver lashes and teeth, copper red lips and nipples and eyes made of ivory, limestone, glass and amber paste.
-Today the statues attract about 130.000 visitors each year.
+Today the statues attract about 130.000 visitors each year and they are on display to the public at the Archaeological Museum of Reggio Calabria.

 In Stilo it is possible to find an example of Byzantine church architecture that’s one of the most important and best preserved in Italy, certainly unique in Calabria.
 The building, dating back to the tenth century AC, also known as the Catholic Church of Stilo, is a small structure, a Greek cross inscribed in a square in a typical model “Pentakoubouklon”, developed in Constantinople, later spreading to the rest of the Empire around the tenth century.
 What makes it very special is that this artifact represents the harmonious interplay of the five cylindrical domes that rise above the roof.
 The middle one has four mullioned windows, while the remaining domes have only a single window that illuminates the interior of the church, giving it momentum and highlighting spaces.
 The indoor area is divided into nine identical squares partitioned off by four spolia columns.
 The interior of the Catholic Church of Stilobearing features frescoes in several layers, which originally covered the entire interior of the church, bearing witness to five historical cycles.